istio/istio.io/content/en/about/contribute/shortcodes/index.md

 you don't include the `alt` field, Hugo uses the text in `title` or in `caption` if `title` is also not defined.

-The `width` field sets size of the image relative to the surrounding text and has a default of 100%.
+The `width` field sets the size of the image relative to the surrounding text and has a default of 100%.

 The `ratio` field sets the height of the image relative to its width.
 Hugo